Top 11 Ways to Repurpose Vintage Fabrics

 Nothing says high-end more than tailor-made sewn napkins.
-They are a cost-effective and modern way to amp up the class to any dinner party.
+They are a cost-effective, environmentally-friendly and modern way to amp up the class to any dinner party.
 Mix and match various motifs, from floral and stripes to gingham and polka dots.
-You can make them multi-use or even keeping it classic with coordinating colors from your choice of color palette.
+You can make them everyday-use or keep it fun by coordinating colors to decor themes and holidays.

 Keeping in mind the color scheme of your room, along with the strategic mixing of a variety of scaled textile patterns – you can add drama and excitement to any room while ensuring the room remains peaceful instead of seeming too busy.